 Fancy Name, Better Land

 In 1880, the Florence Water Works were completed immediately west of the town of Florence.
 Nine years later, the American Water Company built the Minne Lusa Pumping Station at the Water Works, and sold the City of Omaha private water that was purified there.
 The station’s owners said the words they made up, “minne lusa,” supposedly meant clear water in the Sioux language.
 In reality, the name was a hyperforeignism.
 A hyperforeignism is a type of qualitative hypercorrection that makes speakers mis-say loanword, and then use it for purposes it was never intended.
 In this case, the name of the neighborhood was probably taken from the neighboring pumping station or from the creek running through the neighborhood.
 The creek, which was known colloquially as Manuel Lisa Creek, was named after the Spaniard fur trapper who had a small fort to the north a century before the neighborhood was built.
+There were other businesses in the neighborhood with the name, too, including the Minne Lusa Lumber Company, which opened circa 1900.

-The Miller Park was established on the northern edge of the city limits in 1891.
+Miller Park was created on the northern edge of the city limits in 1891.
 More than 30 years after the Florence Water Works were established; 25 years after the Miller Park was created; and more than 20 years after Florence Boulevard was finished, a successful farmer sold his land to a real estate developer.
 The farmer, named James M. Parker, was a founding father of the town of Florence, Nebraska.
 An early manager of the Bank of Florence, he eventually bought the land that became Minne Lusa.

 Parker’s son, Frederick Parker, kept a studio west of present-day North 30th and Redick Streets.
 After Frederick and the other heirs got a hold of the Parker Estate, for a long time they kept sowing his acres with tight rows of corn.
 In 1891, they sold a large chunk of the estate to George Miller.
 Part of that became the Miller Park and the Miller Park neighborhood.
 Later another chunk was sold to a man who helped develop the Norwood subdivision mentioned earlier, as well as the Belle Isle subdivision in the Miller Park neighborhood.
 His name was Charles Martin.